BENEFITS

 ELIGIBILITY

-Applicants must be a licensed high school or middle school teacher, preferably teaching in a social studies area.
+Applicants must a licensed teacher, preferably in high school or middle school and preferably teaching in a social studies area.

-- Complete the online Presidential Academy program application
+• Complete the online Presidential Academy Teacher Application

 Email | UAH@uwp.edu

-Applications for admission to the program will not be reviewed until they are complete.
+Applications for admission to the program will not be reviewed until all requirements are submitted.

 The following criteria and point system will be used to evaluate applicants in each application phase.

-The Teacher Leader position is a voluntary paid position held during the Uncovering Alternative Histories place-based experiential (PBE) learning trips to Chicago, IL and St. Louis, MO during the summer of 2020 through the Presidential Academy program hosted by the College of Social Sciences and Professional Studies.
+The Teacher Leader position is a voluntary paid position held during the Uncovering Alternative Histories place-based experiential (PBE) learning trips to Milwaukee, WI and St. Louis, MO during the summer of 2022 through the Presidential Academy program hosted by the College of Social Sciences and Professional Studies.
 The Teacher Leader will be responsible for students in their assigned small groups during PBE trips.
 Teachers must be participants of the Uncovering Alternative Histories Presidential Academy in order to be a teacher leader.

 RESPONSIBILITIES